-From witch finger cheese sticks with a blood marinara dipping sauce to cauldron cupcakes to donut broomstick stacks, a witch Halloween party is the perfect way to celebrate Halloween!
+From witches fingers cheese sticks to cauldron cupcakes to donut broomstick stacks, a witch party is the perfect way to celebrate Halloween.
+Grab your broomstick and get ready for some awesome witch party inspiration!

-Today I’ve got all sorts of spooky surprises and terrifying treats to share with you as part of our witch Halloween party.
+Today I’ve got all sorts of spooky surprises and terrifying treats to share with you as part of our witches party.
+You can even use these ideas to create your own witches tea party!

-I’m sharing two easy recipes for you that you can pull off in less than 20 minutes, two simple ways to make your drinks look just right for those little goblins and ghouls, and lots of easy treat hacks to save you time and make it easy to throw an amazing Halloween party!
+I’m also sharing two easy recipes for you that you can pull off in under 20 minutes, two simple ways to make your drinks look just right for those little goblins and ghouls, and lots of easy treat hacks to save you time and make it easy to throw an amazing Halloween party!

 I’m absolutely in love with these witch silhouette donut pops.
 These couldn’t be any easier to make!